 - 1. The Riemann-Stieltjes integral (Chapter 6). - 2.
 Sequences and series of functions; uniform convergence (Chapter 7). - 3.
 Power series; special functions; Fourier series (Chapter 8). - 4.
-Functions of several variables; inverse and implicit function theorems (Chapter 9). - 5.
-Other topics as time permits.
+Functions of several variables; inverse function theorem (Chapter 9, as time permits).

 Evaluation: There will be homework assignments, two tests, and a final exam.